cncf/dot-org-hugo-theme/README.md

 ## Search index

 [Pagefind](https://pagefind.app/) can be used to search the contents of your site.
-The search and results UI can be inserted on a page using the [shortcode below](#search-form).
-In order to see the UI, the pagefind index must be built from the files in your `public` directory and then served like this:
+We include a search.html in the theme that is already set up.
+The search and results UI can also be inserted into any page using the [shortcode](#search-form).
+For Pagefind to work, the pagefind index must be built from the files in your `public` directory.
+First, make sure your site it built, and then install pagefind and index the site:

 ```
 npm run build
-npx -y pagefind --site public --serve
+npx -y pagefind --site public
 ```

-You should then be able to browse your site at http://localhost:1414 and see the search form and results where they are inserted.
+Everytime your content is updated, you need to update the search index by again running `npx -y pagefind --site public`, so this should be part of your deployment process.

 ## Custom shortcodes